Private attributes

 Expand Erlang code sample

-Here's how to set context attributes as private for all contexts:
+Here's how to set context attributes as private for all or just some contexts:

 Here's how to set context attributes as private for a specific context: